 KAWASAN FALLS CANYONEERING

-Yes, it is super popular and Yes it is crowded but it’s still worth it.
-Canyoneering through the Gatorade blue waters all the way down the canyons into Kawasan Falls is one of the most popular tourist activities on the island.
+Canyoneering through the Gatorade blue waters all the way down the canyons into Kawasan Falls is one of the most popular tourist spots in Cebu.

 The canyoneering starts in the jungle and you will wear a helmet and a life vest.
 Accompanied by a guide you will jump into the water and begin floating down the canyon.
 This goes on for the best part of 2 hours as you float, jump and climb your way down to Kawasan Falls.